moka-guys/dnanexus_filter_vcf_with_bedfile/README.md

 # dnanexus_filter_vcf_with_bedfile

-Uses vcftools to filter down variants in a VCF based on a bed file.
+Uses bcftools view to filter down variants in a VCF based on a bed file.